 Hence, often, manufacturers use an Inter-Cooler or a ‘heat-exchanger.’
 It cools the air before it enters the engine cylinders.
 Manufacturers refer to these as ‘Turbo-Charged Inter-Cooled,’ or ‘TCIC’ versions of those engines.
 Besides, manufacturers design & calibrate turbochargers according to different engine sizes & constructions.
 These include Direct Injection, In-Direct Injection, and Common Rail Direct Injection technologies in diesel engines.
 Also, they have MPFi and GDI systems in Petrol engines.
 Hence, you simply cannot directly interchange them.

 Turbo-chargers Have Two Main Technologies:

 2. Variable Geometry

-These days, modern diesel engines feature a turbo-charger with Common Rail Direct Injection (CRDi) system which improves the performance of diesel engines.
-Furthermore, some advanced engine designs comprise ‘Bi-Turbo’ or ‘Twin-turbo’ technology in a six / eight-cylinder engine for superlative engine performance.
-This design implements two separate units operating either in a sequential or in a parallel arrangement.
-Volvo’s S80 T6 car has such an engine that uses Twin-Turbo technology.
-BMW 7 Series' 3.0-liter engine has an advanced Triple-Turbo technology.
+These days, modern diesel engines feature a turbo-charger with a Common Rail Direct Injection (CRDi) system that improves the performance of diesel engines.
+Furthermore, some advanced engine designs employ ‘Bi-Turbo’ or ‘Twin-turbo’ technology in a six/eight-cylinder engine for superlative engine performance.
+This design implements two separate units.
+They operate either in a sequential or parallel arrangement.
+For example, Volvo’s S80 T6 car has an engine that uses Twin-Turbo technology.
+BMW 7 Series’ 3.0-liter engine has advanced Triple-Turbo technology.

 1. Higher power output